 Puppy scams netted in excess of $3.3 million in 2020 and $3 million in 2021 to be exact, according to the BBB Scam Tracker.
 The figure for 2022 is on track for $2 million.
 As potential pet owners become more aware of the devious tactics of online pet scammers, the figure falls, but that only encourages scammers to be better at what they do.

 A 2019 survey by the American Pet Products Association estimates that as many of 36% of all pets purchased are done so via the Internet.
 Considering this venue is rift with posers and autonomous individuals who can pretend to be anyone they want, this is a very risky marketplace to purchase a pet.
 But there are things that you can do to avoid being the victim of a puppy scam (or any other animal).

 Here are some tips to look out for when dealing with people on the internet who say they will deliver you a pet:

-- Hardship stories about how they can no longer care for the puppy or kitten
+- Hardship stories about how they can no longer care for the puppy, kitten or other pet.

 - Inability to contact the seller by phone.

 - Changes of email address.

 - Seller offers the pet for free; you simply have to pay a nominal charge for shipping.